There will be yet another cigar with Florida sun grown tobacco heading to stores near you, this time from Davidoff.

 That Florida Selection name refers to a single filler tobacco: a seco from central Florida.

-That tobacco is grown in Claremont, Fla. on a farm owned by Jeff Borysiewicz, best known as the owner of Corona Cigar Co.
+That tobacco is grown in Clermont, Fla. on a farm owned by Jeff Borysiewicz, best known as the owner of Corona Cigar Co.
 Davidoff has previously released a cigar with some of the Florida sun grown tobacco, though it was exclusive to Borysiewicz’s own store.

 This will be the second cigar using the Florida tobacco to be sold nationally, following FSG, which is made and distributed by Drew Estate.